Skip to content

 It depends on the lot.
 In older in-town neighborhoods, garage in-floor units and compact above-ground steel shelters are popular because they use no yard space.
 On larger suburban lots in northwest and far south OKC, in-ground concrete and steel units are common.
 A licensed installer can recommend the best fit for your home.

-Does the expansive clay in OKC make underground shelters a bad idea?
+Does the expansive clay in OKC make an underground storm shelter a bad idea?

 No, but it does mean the install has to be done right.
 Expansive clay shifts with moisture, so a licensed installer sets the unit on a stable base, backfills and compacts properly, and grades so water drains away from the lid.
 Many thousands of OKC homes have sound underground shelters.